Cows grazing on the Site of the North American Bison's last stand, Hiddenwood Cliffs, North Dakota

 Is it a coincidence that this is the very lifestyle to which so many of us readily aspire?
 I don't think so.

 And although there's nothing in Hindu teachings that speaks to Cow-willfulness, the western rancher who aims curses at the cow who breaks through her fences certainly believes that cows posess free-will.
-Otherwise she wouldn't cuss at it, because that would be fruitless unless it's assumed that cows choose to be ornery and are disobeying your wishes.
-So one only has to combine the righteous anger of the Western Rancher who believes that cows do things on purpose with the ancient teachings of a tropical Eastern culture who maintain that their purpose is holy and Voila!
+Otherwise she wouldn't cuss at it, because that would be fruitless unless it's assumed that cows choose to be ornery and are disobeying your wishes because they want to.
+So one only has to combine the righteous anger of the Western Rancher who believes in Cow Purpose with the ancient teachings of a tropical Eastern culture who maintain that their Purpose is holy and Voila!
 The proof's in the pudding.
 We've been had.

 If you're not convinced yet, consider the old-time saying that a cowboy is someone who is paid thirty dollars a month to out-think cows.
 Adjusting for inflation, cowboy wages have remained constant, and on this fact alone one can fairly deduce that watching the back ends of cows for short pay amounts to Worship.

 The fact that we eat them only demonstrates to what extent their placid pool of purpose has guided their every action since the word 'cattle' was enshrined in The Bible.
 Indeed, this symbiotic relationship has obviously been an excellent survival tactic for cows.